 3. Connect your hobby with traits of your character that will be useful for the position you’re applying for.
 Try to find the common interests of the employer and the principles of the company so you can win over the employer.

 4. Brevity is the soul of wit: if you want to give more attention to your hobby, then save this information for your cover letter or until a meeting with an HR representative.

 5. Write the truth about your hobby.
 Do not exaggerate.

 Sometimes a hobby is the rescue boat on the way to finding work.
 You may lack practical experience in the chosen field, but if your hobby develops the necessary qualities for your company, this may help you nab the position over other candidates.

-We sincerely wish you find the job that will become your lifetime hobby.
+We sincerely wish you find a job that will become your lifetime hobby.
 And SweetCV resume builder can help you to take the first step toward your dream by creating a high-quality resume.